Bill's Bountiful Blog

 By Wendy Thomas

-Mike, a retired attorney and the owner of Icicle View Vacation Rental Home in Leavenworth, agreed to sit down with Leavenworth Getaways, a member of the Vortex VIP lodging managers group, for a few minutes this week.
+Mike, a retired attorney and the owner of Icicle View Vacation Rental Home in Leavenworth, agreed to sit down with Leavenworth VIP Getaways, a member of the Vortex VIP lodging managers group, for a few minutes this week.

 Author: Wendy Thomas – Contributor, Vortex VIP